soniya736/portfolio-website/README.md

 # portfolio-website
-My frontend portfolio project using HTML ,CSS and JS
+My frontend portfolio project using HTML and CSS